ballerina-platform/module-ballerina-cache/cache-ballerina/Package.md

 While initializing the `cache:Cache`, you need to pass the following parameters as the cache configurations.
 - `capacity` - Maximum number of entries allowed for the cache
-- `evictionPolicy` - The policy to define the cache eviction algorithm
 - `evictionFactor` - The factor by which the entries will be evicted once the cache is full
 - `defaultMaxAgeInSeconds` - Freshness time of all the cache entries in seconds.
 This value can be overwritten by the `maxAgeInSeconds` property when inserting an entry to the cache. '-1' means the entries are valid forever.